elixir-lang/elixir/README.md

 * The first element of the tuple is always an atom or another tuple in the same representation;
 * The second element of the tuple is always an integer representing the line number;
 * The third element of the tuple are the arguments for the function call.
-The third argument may also be false, meaning that it may be a variable call.
+The third argument may also be an atom (nil or quoted), meaning that it may be a variable call.

 You can get the representation of any expression by using the quote macro: